ec-jrc/lisflood-code/4_annex_tests/index.md

 ## Other LF tests included in repository

-Other than unit tests, there are other tests included in [tests/](https://github.com/ec-jrc/lisflood-code/tree/master/tests) folder of repository that can be defined as black-box tests.
+There are other tests included in [tests/](https://github.com/ec-jrc/lisflood-code/tree/master/tests) folder of repository that can't be defined as unit tests.
-These tests execute the development version of lisflood with some predefined XML settings, and compare that results are equal to a reference dataset (test oracle data in black-box terminology).
+These tests execute the development version of lisflood with some predefined XML settings, and asserts that results are equal to a reference dataset (test oracle data in black-box terminology).

 Comparison between values `a` from current results A and values `b` from reference dataset B is made by comparing numpy arrays `a` and `b` with `atol=0.0001` and `rtol=0.001`, giving *relative tolerance = `rtol * b`* and *absolute tolerance = `atol`.*